clojure-finance/cim-website/content/md/pages/insights.md

 <x-accordion summary="India, the Star of Emerging Markets: Opportunities and Risk">

 _Written by Alexander ANTONIOU, 10/02/2025_

+### India, the Star of Emerging Markets: Opportunities and Risk

 Emerging markets have not seen the same attention of the BRICS era since the global financial crisis, highlighted by a lagging Chinese economy and US dollar strength.
 Nonetheless, India stands out as an exceptional outlier from pessimistic investor outlook surrounding emerging markets.
 India has outperformed US equities since 2019, with the benchmark Nifty 50 index having doubled over the past five years.